ssp21/ssp21-spec/ssp21.md

 ##### SESSION_SECURITY_MODE

-The *SESSION_TYPE* enumeration specifies the complete set of algorithms that determine the security properties of the session.
+The *SESSION_SECURITY_MODE* enumeration specifies the complete set of algorithms that determine the security properties of the session.

 ```
-enum HANDSHAKE_HASH_MODE {
+enum SESSION_SECURITY_MODE {
     HMAC-SHA256-16 : 0
 }
 ```